silverlogic/baseapp-frontend/packages/wagtail/README.md

 The process for overriding and creating new blocks is quite similar.
 The baseapp-frontend-template project includes a great example of overriding an existing block.
 Inside `apps/web/components/wagtail/blocks/`, you’ll find an example of overriding `RichTextBlock`, a basic block already provided by the package.
 Follow these steps to override or create blocks:

 1. Create the component inside `apps/web/components/wagtail/blocks/`.
 This ensures everything related to Wagtail is grouped within a Wagtail folder.
-2. The component interface must extend the `IPageBodyItem` interface.
+2. The component interface must extend the `PageBodyItem` interface.
 Typically, two interfaces are needed.
 Using `RichTextBlock` as an example:

-   - `IRichTextBlock` extends `IPageBodyItem`, defines the block type value, and is used by the blocks factory.
+   - `RichTextBlock` extends `PageBodyItem`, defines the block type value, and is used by the blocks factory.
-   - `IRichTextBlockProps` is the second interface, extending `IRichTextBlock` and omitting the type from props.
+   - `RichTextBlockProps` is the second interface, extending `RichTextBlock` and omitting the type from props.
 This is the interface used by the component itself.

    Follow this pattern for all blocks.